zkytony/dot-module-sara-uw/README.md

 export AWS_SECRET_KEY=<secret_key>
     ```

-7. Now, re-login and chose the system you want using the `sys` command.
+7. Now, re-login and choose the system you want using the `sys` command